emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-#### ADS Note

-Note that this server uses a popular bot called "Double Counter" to make sure alts don't join.
-Lots of servers use this bot, and it does work, so we do understand why they use it, but the bot doesn't have a great reputation due to the amount of data it collects in order to function.
-We want to make sure people don't feel blindsided, and understand the bot is in the server, before making a decision to join or not.

-***

 #### Video DownloadHelper

 Note that some versions of this extension give a watermark on sites that need conversion.
 It seems to happen on the Windows + Firefox version.